kukuu/system-design-architecture/system-design-framework.md

 i.
 Services are independent, use APIs or message brokers for communication, and scale independently.

 ii.
-Best for large, distributed systems like Skyscanner, where scalability, modularity, and resilience are paramount.
+Best for large, distributed systems where scalability, modularity, and resilience are paramount.

 ### Core Types of Data Structures